Erol Yesilkaya: Life and work

 Erol Yesilkaya was born in Istanbul, Turkey in 1976 and grew up in Krefeld, Germany.
 After he finished the Gymnasium and received his Abitur, Yesilkaya worked as a location manager.
 Then he studied Modern German Literature and Media Studies at the University of Marburg.
 During his studies, Yesilkaya was involved in many film and cultural projects as a promoter, organizer or projectionist and filmed various short film scripts, many of which were his own works.

 After successfully completing his studies in Marburg in 2004, Yesilkaya moved to Hamburg, where he wrote his first screenplay.
 Since 2008 Yesilkaya lives and works in Berlin.
 There, he is part of a authors' collective named Schreibkombinat Kurt Klinke.
 As a member of the collective, Yesilkaya has written various episodes for police crime drama series such as Tatort among others.
 In addition, he has also written screenplays for popular drama and television series such as Dogs of Berlin, Sløborn, Hausen and Notruf Hafenkante.

-The Tatort episodes, which were made in collaboration with the German film director Sebastian Marka were almost all praised by the German press and received good IMDb ratings.
-In addition, some of the crime scene episodes for which Yesilkaya wrote the scripts won German and international awards.
-For example, the Tatort - episodes Die Wahrheit and Long Live Death (Es lebe der Tod) were nominated for the German Television Crime Award in 2017 and the episode Das Nest in 2020.
-The Tatort-episode Long Live Death had its international premiere at the Austin Film Festival in 2016, where Yesilkaya was nominated for an audience award.
-It was also screened at the Garden State Film Festival, the Nashville Film Festival and the St. Louis International Film Festival.
-Then, Yesilkaya and Marka were nominated for the prestigious German Grimme Award (Grimme-Preis) in 2017 for their Tatort - episode Die Wahrheit.
-They received it two years later for their Tatort-episode Meta.